--If a space has occupants after hours (e.g. cleaning crew, maintenance workers, construction workers etc.), the space should be operational.
-As a minimum, the ventilation system, toilet and other relevant exhaust systems should be on, if the space is within the comfort zone.
-Consider only operating necessary spaces after hours (e.g. limit the operation of ventilation and exhaust system) per actual location of the cleaning or maintenance workers; designated toilet location for security staff etc.).
-When toilets are expected to be used or cleaned, the toilet exhaust fans should be on, and should remain on for 20 minutes (or 3) air changes of the toilet room) after the usage.
+-If a space has occupants after hours (e.g. cleaning crew, maintenance workers, construction workers etc.), the space should be operated in the occupied mode ensuring the operation of both supply and exhausts systems.
+Toilet and other relevant exhaust systems should be on, if the space is occupied.
+Consider only operating necessary spaces after hours by limiting the occupied areas of the building.
+This can be accomplished by restricting the areas staff, maintenance works, janitorial staff, etc. can access during these times.
+Strategies can be employed to designate toilets for people present in the buildings during this time of operation to further limit occupied areas.
+When toilets are expected to be used or cleaned, the toilet exhaust fans should be on, and should remain on for 20 minutes (or 3 air changes of the toilet room) after the usage.
 The relevant makeup system should run accordingly.
-The 2 hours of flushing should happen after significant activities, during "unoccupied" hours when no, or minimal, occupants are in the space.

-- Operate and Maintain HVAC System: Building owners and service professionals ulletshould follow the requirements of ASHRAE Standard 180-2018, Standard Practice for the Inspection and Maintenance of Commercial HVAC Systems which has tables with the typical maintenance required for equipment that has been in operation.
+- Operate and Maintain HVAC System: Building owners and service professionals should follow the requirements of ASHRAE Standard 180-2018, Standard Practice for the Inspection and Maintenance of Commercial HVAC Systems which has tables with the typical maintenance required for equipment that has been in operation.
 Consider PPE when maintaining ventilation materials including filters, condensate.
 Consult additional guidance before duct cleaning.
 Check specifically: - Dampers, filter, and economizers seals and frames should be intact and clean, are functional and are responding to control signals.
 Verify setting of manual dampers (i.e. outside air damper is 100% open, all supply registers, diffusers open). - Evaluate RA and EA grille/register placement.
 If possible, modify space/furniture so air passageway avoids occupants. - Zone and air temperature, humidity, CO2, PM{2.5}, PM10, etc. system sensors, as applicable, should be calibrated and accurately reporting environmental conditions to the BAS or local controllers. - Air Handling systems should be providing adequate airflow with no blockages in the duct system (for example - closed fire/smoke dampers) and air from the air handling system should be reaching each occupied space. - Exhaust fans are functional and venting to the outdoors. - Update or replace existing HVAC air filtration to a minimum of MERV 13 or the highest compatible with the filter rack, and seal edges of the filter to limit by-pass.
 Make sure the air handling systems and fans can overcome the additional pressure drop of the new filters and still maintain air flow at acceptable levels.